Sarah Habel

-Sarah Evelyn Habel (born July 30, 1982) is an American actress.
+Sarah Habel is an American actress.
 She is best known for playing the roles of Daphne Glover in the MTV television series Underemployed and Geraldine Grundy in The CW television series Riverdale.

 Early life

-Habel was born in Michigan, USA and attended Michigan State University where she received her Bachelor of Arts in Theater in 2004.
+Habel attended Michigan State University where she received her Bachelor of Arts in Theater in 2004.

 Career

 After graduating from university Habel pursued theater in London and New York City as well as performing with the Wild Swan Children's Theater.
 Habel made her movie debut in Drew Barrymore's Whip It alongside Elliot Page.